kazewong/personal-website/public/static/content/blog/DelaunayTriangluation.md

 ### Determining which points can be inserted at the same time

-Now we are given a bunch of points, we need to figure
+Now we are given a bunch of points, we need to figure out what is the order of insertion.
+If two points are going to modify a common object within the tree, that means they are in-conflitc with each other, so one have to be inserted after another.

 The first version I tried to implement